codesamu/MISS/README.md

 - **📦 3D Design**: Fully integrated mechanical structure designed for 3D printing.

 ## 📂 Project Structure
-- `3D/`: CAD files for the physical bin structure.
+- `3D/`: CAD files, Blender scene, and print-ready STL/3MF files for the physical bin structure.
-- `YOLO-test/`: Training scripts and models for object detection.
+- `YOLO/`: YOLO model training and detection scripts.
+- `capture-photos/`: Scripts for capturing training images from the camera.
-- `display-cam-gui/`: Python-based GUI for the system display.
+- `display-cam-gui/`: Python-based GUI for the system display and camera feed.
-- `pcb/`: Schematic and layout files for the electronics.
+- `pcb/`: PCB schematic and layout files for the electronics.
 - `servo-test/`: Hardware testing scripts for the sorting mechanisms.
+- `Doku-IMG/`: Diagrams and images used in the thesis documentation.

 ## 🛠️ Tech Stack
 - **Languages**: Python
 - **AI Framework**: Ultralytics YOLO
-- **Hardware**: Custom PCBs, Servo Motors, Microcontrollers
+- **Hardware**: Custom PCBs, Servo Motors, Raspberry Pi, Camera Module
+- **3D Design**: FreeCAD, Blender (for animation renders)

+## 📄 Documentation
+The complete diploma thesis is included as `Diplomarbeit.docx` in the repository root.